elunna/nerfhack-changelog/README.md

 ### Valley of the Dead

-* Player can't regenerate hit points while in the Valley of the Dead (Evil)
+* Players can't regenerate hit points while in the Valley of the Dead (Evil)
 * Instead of dart traps, the player will encounter magic traps (Evil)
 * Less ghosts are guaranteed in the valley